$h \to \Upsilon \gamma$ Decay: Smoking Gun Signature of Wrong-Sign $hb\bar{b}$ Coupling: Possible modifications to the direct diagram

 whereas the wrong-sign solution $\xi_b = - 1$ leads to a branching ratio of

 which is larger by almost two orders of magnitude.
-Thus, we can conclude with very high certainty that the wrong-sign solution $\xi_b \approx - 1$ is the only possibility to appreciably modify by $h \to \Upsilon \gamma$ branching ratio through changes in direct diagram.
+Thus, we can conclude with very high certainty that the wrong-sign solution $\xi_b \approx - 1$ is the only possibility that appreciably modifies the $h \to \Upsilon \gamma$ branching ratio through changes in direct diagram.